1. God Will Console Us in Our Afflictions

 Personal Learning and Application

-The following activities are for personal study to enhance your learning and application.
+The following activities are to enhance your learning and application of these principles.
 Keep a journal of your thoughts, feelings, insights, and plans to implement what you learn.
 As the needs and circumstances in your life change, repeating these activities will provide you with new insights.

-Read and study President Thomas S. Monson’s talk “We Never Walk Alone” (Ensign or Liahona, Nov.
+Study and ponder President Thomas S. Monson’s talk “We Never Walk Alone“ (Ensign or Liahona, Nov.
 2013, 121–24).
 What did you learn?
 What evidences do you have that God is aware of your challenges and is supporting you?
 Make a list of the evidences you have received that God knows you.
 How do these evidences strengthen your faith?
 How can you better recognize His help?